Protection of adults at risk of harm

 Victim Support Scotland

-Victim Support Scotland is the lead voluntary organisation in Scotland helping people affected by crime.
+Victim Support Scotland is a voluntary organisation in Scotland helping people affected by crime.
 It gives emotional support, practical help and essential information to victims, witnesses and others affected by crime.
-The service is free, confidential and is provided by volunteers.